 Council reviewed this exercise and was content at that point there was no material uncertainty over the going concern basis of preparation for the financial statements of the Client Protection Fund.

 There has been no material change to the position reviewed above other than the change in investment valuations noted elsewhere.
-The claims environment continues to remain benign, therefore the Council are satisfied it is appropriate that the accounts are prepared on the going concern basis.
+The claims environment continues to remain benign, therefore the Council are satisfied it is appropriate that the financial statements are prepared on the going concern basis.

 Looking ahead

 The CPSC has decided that for the third year, no Client Protection Fund subscription will be collected, for 2023/24.
-While not collecting potential revenue increases the possibility that the fund’s reserves will be reduced during the year, the extent of any reduction in reserves will depend on:
+While not collecting potential revenue increases the possibility that the Fund’s reserves will be reduced during the year, the extent of any reduction in reserves will depend on:

 The extent to which the current low level of claims activity continues.
 Periods of financial turbulence are associated with increased levels of dishonesty, although there is often a time lag before issues become apparent.

-The ongoing performance of the fund’s investments.
+The ongoing performance of the Fund’s investments.

 The CPSC will continue to monitor these indicators during the year.